Of course, you should start blogging this year (2026) and beyond.

 We need to evaluate and analyze our passion vs profitability.

 If what you’re passionate about is not profitable in the market, there is no point in starting a blog around such passion.
-If enough audience is waiting to read about such a topic, you can’t start a blog in such a niche.
+If enough of an audience is waiting to read about such a topic, you can’t start a blog in such a niche.

 It will be a waste of time, energy, and investment.